percy/percy-selenium-java/README.md

 - `driver` (**required**) - A selenium driver instance
 - `name` (**required**) - The screenshot name; must be unique to each screenshot
 - `options` (**optional**) - There are various options supported by percy.screenshot to server further functionality.
-  - `freezeAnimation` - Boolean value by default it falls back to `false`, you can pass `true` and percy will freeze image based animations.
+  - `freezeAnimatedImage` - Boolean value by default it falls back to `false`, you can pass `true` and percy will freeze image based animations.
+  - `freezeImageBySelectors` - List of selectors.
+Images will be freezed which are passed using selectors.
+For this to work `freezeAnimatedImage` must be set to true.
+  - `freezeImageByXpaths` - List of xpaths.
+Images will be freezed which are passed using xpaths.
+For this to work `freezeAnimatedImage` must be set to true.
   - `percyCSS` - Custom CSS to be added to DOM before the screenshot being taken.
 Note: This gets removed once the screenshot is taken.
-  - `ignoreRegionXpaths` - elements in the DOM can be ignored using xpath
+  - `ignoreRegionXpaths` - List of xpaths. elements in the DOM can be ignored using xpath
-  - `ignoreRegionSelectors` - elements in the DOM can be ignored using selectors.
+  - `ignoreRegionSelectors` - List of selectors. elements in the DOM can be ignored using selectors.
-  - `ignoreRegionSeleniumElements` - elements can be ignored using selenium_elements.
+  - `ignoreRegionSeleniumElements` - List of selenium web-element. elements can be ignored using selenium_elements.
-  - `customIgnoreRegions` - elements can be ignored using custom boundaries
+  - `customIgnoreRegions` - List of custom objects. elements can be ignored using custom boundaries
-    - IgnoreRegion:-
-      - Description: This class represents a rectangular area on a screen that needs to be ignored for visual diff.
+    - Refer to example -

-      - Constructor:
+      - ```
+          List<HashMap> customRegion = new ArrayList<>();
+          HashMap<String, Integer> region1 = new HashMap<>();
+          region1.put("top", 10);
+          region1.put("bottom", 110);
+          region1.put("right", 10);
+          region1.put("left", 120);
+          customRegion.add(region1);
+          options.put("custom_ignore_regions", customRegion);
         ```
-        init(self, top, bottom, left, right)
+    - Parameters:
+      - `top` (int): Top coordinate of the ignore region.
+      - `bottom` (int): Bottom coordinate of the ignore region.
+      - `left` (int): Left coordinate of the ignore region.
+      - `right` (int): Right coordinate of the ignore region.
+  - `considerRegionXpaths` - List of xpaths. elements in the DOM can be considered for diffing and will be ignored by Intelli Ignore using xpaths.
+  - `considerRegionSelectors` - List of selectors. elements in the DOM can be considered for diffing and will be ignored by Intelli Ignore using selectors.
+  - `considerRegionSeleniumElements` - List of selenium web-element. elements can be considered for diffing and will be ignored by Intelli Ignore using selenium_elements.
+  - `customConsiderRegions` - List of custom objects. elements can be considered for diffing and will be ignored by Intelli Ignore using custom boundaries
+    - Refer to example -
+      - ```
+          List<HashMap> customRegion = new ArrayList<>();
+          HashMap<String, Integer> region2 = new HashMap<>();
+          region2.put("top", 10);
+          region2.put("bottom", 110);
+          region2.put("right", 10);
+          region2.put("left", 120);
+          customRegion.add(region2);
+          options.put("custom_consider_regions", customRegion);
         ```
       - Parameters:
-        `top` (int): Top coordinate of the ignore region.
+        - `top` (int): Top coordinate of the consider region.
-        `bottom` (int): Bottom coordinate of the ignore region.
+        - `bottom` (int): Bottom coordinate of the consider region.
-        `left` (int): Left coordinate of the ignore region.
+        - `left` (int): Left coordinate of the consider region.
-        `right` (int): Right coordinate of the ignore region.
+        - `right` (int): Right coordinate of the consider region.
-      - Raises:ValueError: If top, bottom, left, or right is less than 0 or top is greater than or equal to bottom or left is greater than or equal to right.
-      - valid: Ignore region should be within the boundaries of the screen.

 ### Creating Percy on automate build
 Note: Automate Percy Token starts with `auto` keyword.
 The command can be triggered using `exec` keyword.